mkleemann/cmake-avr/README.md

 **Note:**
 If building in a Windows environment, you need to extent the values of the environment variable `PATH` to the location of the binaries, especially to find `make`.
-To enable a more general appraoch to different Windows toolchains, the variable `AVR_FIND_ROOT_PATH` needs to be defined.
+To enable a more general approach to different Windows toolchains, the variable `AVR_FIND_ROOT_PATH` needs to be defined.
 Tested was it with the following setup: